zborja1/OkCupid_Project/README.md

 The goal of this project is to scope, prep, analyze, and create a machine-learning model to solve a question.

-### To check the full project please visit the file attached to this repository called OKCupid_Project
+### To check the full project please visit the file attached to this repository called OKCupid_Project.ipynb